FaureAlexis/flask-ansible/README.md

 4. Push to the branch
 5. Create a Pull Request

+## CI/CD

+The project uses GitHub Actions for continuous integration and deployment:

+- **On Pull Request:**
+  - Runs tests against MariaDB
+  - Lints code with flake8
+  - Reports test coverage to Codecov

+- **On Push to Main:**
+  - Runs all tests
+  - Automatically deploys to production using Ansible

+Required secrets for deployment:
+- `SSH_PRIVATE_KEY`: SSH key for server access
+- `HOST`: Target server hostname

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.